Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction

 \subsection{Segmentation Quality}

-The mask videos obtained using the pretrained semantic segmentation model from \cite{vectorlabpics} successfully capture the frame level oscillations of fluid (Figure \ref{fig:recon}-a).
-In order to use these masks as visual features for differentiating fluid categories or predicting the viscosity of the fluid, it is important to ensure consistent mask quality across different fluid types.
-This is because the model predictions should be based solely on the oscillation patterns of the fluid, not on other factors such as the shape of the segmented masks, their positions, or any artifacts created by the segmentation process.
-For instance, as shown in Figure \ref{fig:recon}-a, segmented masks on fluid are sometimes discontinuous because the model misclassifies fluid as the part of robot's gripper.
+The mask videos obtained using the pretrained semantic segmentation model from \cite{vectorlabpics} successfully capture the frame level oscillations of fluid as shown in Figure \ref{fig:recon}-a.
+To use these masks as visual features for differentiating fluid categories or predicting the viscosity of the fluid, it is important to ensure consistent mask quality across different fluid types as the model predictions should be based solely on the oscillation patterns of the fluid, not on other factors such as the shape of the segmented masks, their positions, or any artifacts created by the segmentation process.
+Inconsistent or imperfect mask qualities can further cause the model to overfit to the masking discrepancies rather than learning the oscillation patterns.
+For example, segmented masks on fluids are sometimes discontinuous, as demonstrated in Figure \ref{fig:recon}-a, due to misclassification by the model, which might confuse the parts of the robot's gripper with the fluid sample.